 Don’t forget that applying for balance transfer cards to move debt (just as with any other credit card) will leave a record on your credit history, which could make it harder to take out other types of credit in the short term.

-What else should I think about?
+What else should I consider when comparing 0% credit cards?

-Let’s say the APR on a card is 17% and you spend £1,000 on it, the interest and charges will mean that you are accruing £170 on top of your £1,000 debt.
-In the end, then, you will be paying back £1,170.
+Let’s say the APR on a card is 17% and you spend £1,000 on it, the interest and charges will mean that you’re accruing £170 on top of your £1,000 debt.
+In the end, you’ll be paying back £1,170.

-Which credit card is right for me?
+Which credit interest free card is right for me?